Gower Ultra 50

 Over 90% of the route follows the coast and the paths are very well marked by Coastal Path signs.
 It is possible to navigate the route completely using these signs however, you will be provided with a marked map and detailed route explanations to help you find your way around the course.
 A gps file is avaiable here (right click and choose 'save link as')

-There will be 7 manned checkpoints which we will provide basic refreshments, usually water, flat coke, tea & coffee, sweets, biscuits, crisps, nuts etc. Exact details of which will be sent out closer to the event.
+There will be 7 manned checkpoints which we will provide basic refreshments, usually water, flat coke, tea & coffee, sweets, biscuits, crisps, nuts etc. The checkpoints are at:

 The time limit for the event is 16.5 hours (Midnight) so it is suitable for anyone who can maintain a pace of 3 mph or 4.8kph.
 Our slowest competitors came in at 16hours 15 minuets in 2014 after entirely walking the route.